Queen of my Own Heart: Sisterhood and thanks to Shiloh Sophia for this painting and poetry on the Laundry Line.

 Every woman is the Queen of her own heart

 She must decide how to govern her own domain.

 She seeks friends and allies that honor

 and who she is becoming.

 She has the power to create miracles.

-The practices I have learned from women so dear to me, these practices allow me to enter the holiest place in my life, the still quiet where I can hear God/Goddess without interruption.
-I listen to the silence and sweetly await the calm knowing that carries me in to the chaos of motherhood.
-These practices have strengthened me to mother with my authenticity present almost all the time.
-And they have buoyed me as I have claimed my voice as an artist, writer and actress, no matter what response I get, I am able to stand in my value as Suzi, as the individual that I am today.
+The practices I have learned from women so dear to me allow me to enter the holiest place in my life, the still quiet where I can hear God/Goddess without interruption.
+I listen to the silence and sweetly await the calm knowing that I carry in to the chaos of motherhood.
+These practices have strengthened me to mother with my authenticity present almost of the time.
+And they have buoyed me as I have claimed my voice as an artist, writer and actress.
+No matter what response I get, I am able to stand in my value as Suzi, as the individual that I am today.

 I am an artist… I am here to live out loud.